 Position: Left-wing

-There has been legal debate over whether Zuma is eligible to run for president again.
+There's been some legal debate over whether Zuma was eligible to run for president again.
 According to the constitution, a person sentenced to more than 12 months in prison within the last five years is disqualified from running.
-Zuma, sentenced to 15 months in 2021 for contempt of court but serving only two months, successfully appealed this ruling, allowing his candidacy.
+Zuma was sentenced to 15 months in 2021 for contempt of court, but served only two months.
+He successfully appealed this ruling, which allowed his candidacy.

-The media coverage surrounding these events has significantly increased the party's visibility, reflected by its performance in recent polls where it garnered 8.4% of the vote.
-The MK Party is emerging as a notable participant in the 2024 elections.
+The media coverage surrounding these events has significantly increased the party's visibility, reflected by its performance in the 2024 elections, where they gained 14.58% of the vote.

 Leader: Herman Mashaba